 Melchizedek, whose name is found only twice in Hebrew Scripture, was the king of Salem and a priest of God Most High, who brought out bread and wine and blessed Abram (Genesis 14:18-19).
 In Psalm 110, a Psalm of David, David announced to his successor - "You are a priest forever after the order of Melchizedek" (Psalm 110:4).
 God declared his son Jesus Christ high priest according to the order of Melchizedek (Hebrews 5:6, 5:10, 6:20).

 Passages that are often quoted from Hebrews include 9:3-4, the three elements that were in the Ark of the Covenant: the two tablets of the Ten Commandments (Exodus 25:21), the gold jar with the manna (Exodus 16:34), and the staff of Aaron (Numbers 17:25).
-Hebrews offers the definition of faith - faith is the assurance of things hoped for and the conviction of things not seen (11:1).
-An example of the spiritual sense allegory or typology is given: the blood of Abel which speaks to the "blood of Jesus, the mediator of a new covenant" (12:24).
+Hebrews offers the definition of faith - "faith is the assurance of things hoped for and the conviction of things not seen" (11:1).
+Typology, one of the spiritual senses of Scripture, finds an Old Testament story serving as a prefigurement or symbol for an event in the New Testament.
+An example of typology is given: "and to Jesus, the mediator of a new covenant, and to the sprinkled blood that speaks more graciously than the blood of Abel" (12:24).
 Noteworthy is the admonition: "do not neglect to show hospitality to strangers, for some have entertained angels unawares" (13:2).